Kees1958/W3C_annual_most_used_survey_blocklist/README.md

                                                           NOTICE
 I am moving away from AdGuard.
-Its HQ in Nicosia is only a 'legal/fiscal' office, like Kaspersky's holding company is in London.
+Its HQ in Nicosia is only an office for legal and fiscal purposes, like Kaspersky's holding company in London.
+There is no security or privacy related motivation for this move.
+Filter lists which are impacted by this decision are:
-Filter lists which are impacted by this decision are: Youtube_AG_rules and PersonalBlocklist.
+Youtube_AG_rules and PersonalBlocklist.
 I will remove those lists end of July.

                                                           SOURCES
 This blocklist is based on surveys of most used advertising and tracking technology (e.g. surveys of W3C, W3Tech and the